 Montalcino – Monte Amiata Lollipop

 This climbs 4,000 feet up the biggest hill in the area, Monte Amiata.
 The climb includes many sections of 10+ percent.
-The upper part is very wooded and you’ll be riding through a tunnel of trees.
+The upper part is very wooded and at times you’ll be riding through a tunnel of trees.
 At the very top there are bars, cafes, restaurants so you’ll be able to rest and refuel.
 The whole ride is about 58 miles with 7,900 feet of climbing.

-It’s a big lollipop whose loop goes through Castel del Piano, up Monte Amiata, down a delightfully smooth and twisty road to Abbadia San Salvatore, then up a deliciously steep hill until you eventually rejoin the stick of the lollipop.
+It’s a big lollipop whose counter-clockwise loop goes through Castel del Piano, up Monte Amiata, down a delightfully smooth and twisty road to Abbadia San Salvatore, then up a deliciously steep hill until you eventually rejoin the stick of the lollipop.
 Here’s the Ride with GPS link.

 Montalcino – San Quirico d’Orcia – Castiglione d’Orcia – Castelnuovo dell’Abate Loop